 The education system on the Kalrayan Hills suffers different issues of which it has been discussed at the introduction.
-It has been observed an huge difference between private and public school and not in terms of quality.
-On paper, private schools have an higher quality education against the public one.
+It has been observed a huge difference between private and public school and not in terms of quality.
+On paper, private schools have a higher quality education against the public one.
 However, in a country where everything has a price, even the law, private schools fall easily in the web of corruption for keeping his status quo of “better school”.
-A child with low school performance in a public school is forced, before or after, to drop out for searching a work instead to continue the study path.
+A child with low school performance in a public school is forced, before or after, to drop out for searching a work, instead to continue the academic path.

-Developing the education for everyone means help everyone, of course, but with a focus with the latter situation, the public school.
+Developing the education for everyone means help everyone, of course, but with a focus on the latter situation, the public school.

-So as written in the develop project, also in practice DHAN has started to organize and promote some remedial centres for coaching the school going children on specific subjects by engaging tutor with teaching methods and materials to arrest dropouts.
-Even if we are far away from western standards due to different reason such as the school infrastructure, what i’ve seen is a good forward move.
-A good progress to help children that, otherwise, would been left alone.
+So as written in the development project, also in practice, DHAN has started to organize and promote some remedial centres for coaching the school going children on specific subjects by engaging tutor with teaching methods and materials to arrest dropouts.
+Even if we are far away from western standards due to different reasons, such as the school infrastructure, what I’ve seen is a good forward move.
+A good progress to help children that, otherwise, would had been left alone.

 Last point, the gender discrimination.
-Main goal here is to enabling women to be bread winners in order to build self esteem and capability for managing the problems in life.
+The main goal here is to enable women to be breadwinners in order to build self-esteem and capability for managing the problems in life.
 Earning money and earning emancipation can dramatically change the social role of the woman within the tribe community.
-Interviews done with few of them of which, already now, earning money through their self-group businesses and savings, confirm my point.
-Furthermore, their increased mobility to other places for meetings and interactions without support of others in order to promote their capability to participate in important decision making dynamics both at family and at group level.
+Interviews were done with few of them of which, already now, earning money through their self-group businesses and savings, confirm my point.
+Furthermore, their increased mobility to other places for meetings and interactions without the support of others in order to promote their capability to participate in important decision making dynamics both at family and at the group level.

 Photo Documentary, on assignment for “Please Sound” NGO, regarding the Sustainable Socioeconomic Advancement of Malayalis, local tribes located within Kalvarayan Hills, Tamil Nadu, India